 - Opportunities for local employment growth.

-Councils must go to open tender for goods, services and materials above the amount specified in Clause 163 of the Local Government Regulations (General) 2005.
-Currently this amount is $150,000.
+Councils must go to open tender for goods, services and materials above the amount specified in Clause 55 of the Local Government Act 1993.
+Currently this amount is $250,000 or less than $150,000 where services are to be provided by employees of council.

 We can also choose to go out for quotes, a tender, or put out an expression of interest.
 We might do this through websites like Tenderlink or VendorPanel.
 If you are a contractor or supplier interested in doing business with council, we recommend you be registered on these sites as it makes it easier for us to do business.
 If you are a part of the above panels, please let us know.